Racial, Ethnic, And Cultural Healing: REACH Therapy

 Dr. Ryan DeLapp

-The REACH Program was created by Dr. Ryan C.T.
+REACH Therapy was created by Dr. Ryan C.T.
 DeLapp, licensed clinical psychologist.
 Dr. DeLapp specializes in the provision of culturally responsive care, and is widely recognized as an expert in racial stress.
 He has published a workbook based on the concepts of REACH, titled Empower Yourself Against Racial and Cultural Stress: Using Skills from the REACH Program to Heal, Cope, and Thrive.
 He is frequently sought out to speak about racial and cultural stress in training sessions, podcasts and webinars.
-Learn more about why Dr. DeLapp created the REACH program here.
+Dr. DeLapp remains in close partnership with the Ross Center as a consultant – offering consultation and supervision to Ross’ REACH Therapy providers as they continue to support the wellness of the BIPOC community.

 Frequently Asked Questions